choizz156/TIL/독서/97 Things Every Programmer Should Know.md

 - Deliberate practice means practicing something you are not good at.
 - Challenging yourself with a task that is just beyond your current ability,trying it, analyzing your performance while and after doing it and correcting any mistakes.

+## Don't Be Afraid to Break Things
+- Investing the time to refactor will pay for itself several times over the lifecycle of your project.
+- Slowly transition the old structure into the new one, testing along the way.
+- Be the surgeon who isn't afraid to cut out the sick parts to make room for healing.
+- Never stop caring about the general health of the code.